andodaryl/EtchPad/README.md

 ### Changes

 1. Development of the digital sketcher is beyond the scope of this project and will not be implemented.
-2. Product page will be merged with Home page for ease of product visibility.
+2. Original product page will be merged with Home page for ease of product visibility.
 3. Meet the team page will now incorporate a biography-style layout to showcase a more personal side of the company story.
+4. Contact page will now be called the Pre-Order page to better match the project purpose.

 ### Current Focus